-- 1. Have completed or be enrolled in a minimum of 67 credit hours of coursework applicable to the degree. - 2.
-Have a minimum C grade in each of the 11 required Prenursing courses.
-NOTE: Effective with the class entering the Nursing major in fall 2016, PHE 220: Nutrition for Healthy Living will be added as a required Prenursing course. - 3.
-Have a minimum Prenursing GPA of 2.75 at the time of application to the Nursing program and at the point that the student begins the Nursing program (The Prenursing GPA is calculated using only the grades earned on the 11 required Prenursing courses, regardless of where the courses were taken.) - 4.
-Have a score of "Proficient" or higher on the TEAS-V exam

-5. In the event there are fewer qualified current Newberry College students than space availability, direct transfer students from other institutions will be considered for admission to the remaining seats in the Nursing major.
-Potential direct transfer students must contact the Department of Nursing by May 1 to be considered for the remaining seats.
-No direct transfer student will be admitted to the Nursing major until after all qualified Newberry College students are admitted.
+- 1. Have completed or be enrolled in a minimum of 65 credit hours of coursework applicable to the degree. - 2.
+Have a minimum C grade in each of the 12 required Prenursing courses. - 3.
+Have a minimum Prenursing GPA of 2.75 at the time of application to the Nursing program and at the point that the student begins the Nursing program (The Prenursing GPA is calculated using only the grades earned on the 12 required Prenursing courses, regardless of where the courses were taken.) - 4.
+Have a score of "Proficient" or higher on the TEAS-V or ATI TEAS exam. - 5.
+In the event there are fewer qualified current Newberry College students than space availability, direct transfer students from other institutions will be considered for admission to the remaining seats in the Nursing major.
+Potential direct transfer students must contact the Department of Nursing by May 1 or October 15 to be considered for the remaining seats.
+No direct transfer student will be admitted to the Nursing major until after all qualified Newberry College students are admitted to that class.

-All students admitted to the Nursing major must complete all "Professional Screening" requirements by the July 31 deadline, regardless of date of admission to the Nursing major.
+All students admitted to the Nursing major must complete all "Professional Screening" requirements by the July 31 or January 5 deadline, regardless of date of admission to the Nursing major.